top of page

 Recognised with the 2018 Victorian Premier's Volunteer Champions Award for Teamwork (Dyslexia Victoria Support Team), Heidi is Vice President of SPELD Victoria, a national volunteer, and an international expert contributor to Dystinct Magazine.

 Heidi holds qualifications in document management and library studies and has professional experience as an information specialist and records manager.
-Her expertise is further enhanced by literacy training through La Trobe University, Little Learners Love Literacy, Life Long Literacy, SPELD Victoria (UFLI), AUSPELD, and a variety of disability-focused courses.
+Her expertise is further enhanced by literacy training through Fort Hays State University - Supporting Readers Who Struggle with Dyslexia, La Trobe University - SOLAR Lab, Little Learners Love Literacy, Life Long Literacy, SPELD Victoria (UFLI), AUSPELD, and a variety of disability-focused courses.

 Her diverse experience includes roles in government departments, statutory authorities, industry service bodies, schools, and the State Library of Victoria, underscoring her commitment to evidence-based education and advocacy for all learners.